All Black star Neven MacEwan's incredible tale of redemption

-Former All Black captain Neven MacEwan has opened up on his path to captaining the All Blacks and his descent into alcoholism post his rugby career – which culminated in a conviction for theft as a servant and a suicide attempt - in his new memoir.
-Ahead of its release, he laid his skeletons bare to Neil Reid
+Former All Black captain Neven MacEwan has opened up on his path to captaining the All Blacks and his descent into alcoholism post his rugby career - which culminated in a conviction for theft as a servant and a suicide attempt - in his new memoir.
+Before its release, he laid his skeletons bare to Neil Reid.

-They each tell stories triumphs and defeat in the heat of battle at rugby's greatest arenas, and of the dedication and sacrifice shown by the wearers in gaining entry into one of New Zealand's most exclusive clubs.
+They each tell stories of triumph and defeat in the heat of battle at rugby's greatest arenas, and of the dedication and sacrifice shown by the wearers in gaining entry to one of New Zealand's most exclusive clubs.

 But a framed black jersey hanging on a wall in the suburban Palmerston North home of former All Black captain Neven MacEwan has one of the most epic stories of all to tell.

-The number 5 shirt travelled to South Africa with the 1960 All Blacks and was worn by MacEwan in the fourth test loss to the Springboks at Boet Erasmus Stadium, Port Elizabeth.
+The No 5 shirt travelled to South Africa with the 1960 All Blacks and was worn by MacEwan in the fourth test loss to the Springboks at Boet Erasmus Stadium, Port Elizabeth.

 On its return to New Zealand it was meant to be kept for generations of the MacEwan family to come to cherish.